TheOnlyRou/TheOnlyRou/README.md

 -------------------

-&emsp;

-<h4 align="left">Hi 👋, I'm Marouane, a Computer & Communications Engineer based in Alexandria, Egypt.
-I love using Software and embedded systems to solve problems.
+<h4 align="left">Hi 👋, I'm Marouane,

+  - I'm a Computer & Communications Engineer based in Alexandria, Egypt.

-I specialize in building Internet of Things Systems, which has led me to be interested in, and eventually learn,a multitude of technologies.
-I love technology and I thrive to be a better and better Engineer every day.
+  - I love using technology to solve any & all problems I face.
+I am an avid learner and I always want to improve.

+  - I love fixing broken systems, and improving upon inefficient ones.

+  - I am mainly interested in Internet of Things (IoT) and the subsequent technologies that benefit that field, but I'm always open to explore new stuff.

+  - In my free time, I enjoy playing video games, or freelance graphic designing.

 ---